legendu-net/blog/misc/content/2013-12-31-ultisnips-tips.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+1. Python3 is supported!

+2. Your auto completiion scripts requires `python-dateutil`.
+(check whether you can get rid of this dependency ...)

+        pip3 install python-dateutil

 1. ultisnips list snippet does not show regex snippet. however, YouCompleteMe solves this problem perfectly!!!